 6. Improvements VS Rebuilding

 This difference is closely related to the previous one.
-Kaizen is focusing to improve current things in the company as products and services, processes, technology, and business models.
-Innovation, on the other side, will turn away these things and rebuild totally new, nonexistent things until now.
+Kaizen focuses on improving current things in the company as products and services, processes, technology, and business models.
+On the other side, innovation will turn away these things and rebuild totally new, nonexistent things until now.

 7. Higher efforts VS little efforts